gltarsa/Motleytones/README.md

  * Photos
  * Videos

+* Generates schedule pages dynamically from the database
+ * Future and current gigs are displayed
+ * Past gigs are displayed as struck-out text
+ * Full Add/Modify/Delete capabilities for Admin users

+* User logins and management
+ * Admin users can create new users
+ * Full Add/Modify/Delete capabilities for Admin users

 Future features:

-* Generate schedule from independent data source
-* Strike out gigs on schedule that are past
-* Optional: create user logins for administrative use
-* Optional: Allow gig information to be added/updated/deleted via web
-* Optional: generate video page from database
+* Generate video page from database

 Trello Board for this project can be [found here](https://trello.com/b/VwHfdHD4/motley-tones-web-app).

-The original static page was created using the [HTML5 Verti design](http://html5up.net/verti).
-This app is generally based on that styling, but no longer uses any of the original code or packages.
+The styling of this app is generally based on an original static page created by Rebecca Tarsa using the [HTML5 Verti design](http://html6up.net/verti).
+It no longer uses any of the original code or packages.

+If you are reading this, [Like the Motley Tones on Facebook](http://facebook.com./motleytones.com).